rafaelma/pgbackman/docs/manual.rst

-Regardless of the type of backup used to backup your databases, one needs a good *backup and restore plan* that takes into account intervals, retention policies and performance issues for a backup and the time needed to get a full restore of a database.
+Regardless of the type of backup used to backup your databases, one needs a good *backup and restore plan* that takes into account intervals, retention policies and performance issues for a backup and the time needed to get a full restoration of a database.

 Physical backups
 ----------------